jbush001/NyuziProcessor/hardware/README.md

 The simulator exits when all threads halt by writing to the appropriate control register.

-To write a waveform trace, set the environment variable VERILATOR_TRACE and rebuild:
+To write a waveform trace, set the environment variable DUMP_WAVEFORM and rebuild:

     make clean